dreamfactorysoftware/platform-wiki/setup-guide/5-analyse-your-data/infobright/Getting-started-analysing-your-data-in-Infobright.md

 Enter your password when prompted.

-Now switch to the SnowPlow database:
+Now switch to the Snowplow database:

 	mysql> use snowplow ;
 	Database changed